joeyzhao2018/LearnNetty/README.md

     a. var socket= new WebSocket("ws://[ip]:[port]")
     b.
 Lifecycle events : onopen() onmessage() onerror() onclose()
     c.
 Proactive methods: Socket.send(), Socket.close()
+ 3. MUI HTML 5+
+    a. mui.plusReady is required for phone (or other devices) views.
+PLUS is the API.
+    b. use https://www.iconfont.cn/   to extend the icon library

  **Misc**
  1. Console println to show the life cycle of a channel